kaywoz/kaywoz.github.io/_posts/2026-01-26-the-end-of-an-era.md

 Have not update for a while but figured I might.
 Lifestuff and work projects in the way, I think I've rebuild the lab like 6-7 times (get it ;-; )

 As it stands currently, I'm number 2 in the country, sub-200 in the world and have been for the past 18 months.
-I hade a short stint of being number 1, but then prolle engagaded their quad 3090's I believe, such is life.
+I hade a short stint of being number 1, but then "prolle" engaged their quad 3090's I believe, such is life.

 ![last fah](assets/images/2026-01-26-the-end-of-an-era/1.png)